yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

     ![Screenshot of Azure Web Application settings](../Media/hol-ex2-task1-step12-1.png "Azure Web Application settings")

 13. Take the GitHub Personal Access Token you obtained in the Before the Hands-On Lab guided instruction and assign it to the `GITHUB_TOKEN` environment variable in PowerShell.
-We will need this environment variable for the `deploy-webapp.ps1` PowerShell script, but we don't want to add it to any files that may get committed to the repository since it is a secret value.
+We will need this environment variable for the `deploy-webapp.ps1` PowerShell script, but we do not want to add it to any files that may get committed to the repository since it is a secret value.

     ```pwsh
     $env:GITHUB_TOKEN="<GitHub Personal Access Token>"